 Relocation to Dubai

 Dubai in the United Arab Emirates is one of the destinations in which an increasing number of affluent families are interested.
 Strategically located between Africa, Asia and Europe, the destination is easily reached.
-Besides a pleasant climate for at least 6 months of the year, it offers attractive real estate opportunities, a cosmopolitan lifestyle and complete exemption from tax.
+Besides a pleasant climate for at least 6 months of the year, it offers attractive real estate opportunities, a cosmopolitan lifestyle and complete exemption from income tax.

 Read more about relocation to Dubai